notional-labs/notional/README.md

 BitCanna provides a decentralized payment network, supply chain and trust network for the legal cannabis industry by utilizing the BCNA coin.

+> Current version is v1.3.1 - Ruderalis - [NEXT 11th Aug we will upgrade to v.1.4.1 - strangeBuddheads](https://github.com/BitCannaGlobal/bcna/blob/main/last_upgrade.md)

-Last version (v1.4.1 strangeBuddheads) of our development uses Cosmos SDK v0.45.7 & Tendermint v0.34.20 & IBC-go v3.1.1
+> Last version (v1.4.1 strangeBuddheads) of our development uses Cosmos SDK v0.45.7 & Tendermint v0.34.20 & IBC-go v3.1.1

 These docs at Github are chain related.
 For more information about our coin, partners and roadmap visit:
 * Our website: https://www.bitcanna.io